500+ acres in the Valley of the Moon

 In the fall and spring, Bouverie Preserve hosts its well-regarded elementary school education program, which serves thousands of schoolchilden every year.
 These programs were inspired by David Bouverie, who was enthusiastic about ACR’s education programs and wanted his lands to be used to educate and inspire children.

 Visitors are welcome to attend the preserve's public programs.
 These include Guided Nature Walks, Twilight Hikes and a semi-annual Open House, which are all open to the public by reservation.
-See the Explore page for more information.
+See our About Visiting page for more information.

 Bouverie Preserve’s numerous conservation science and habitat restoration projects focus on grasslands, vernal pools, wildflowers and amphibians.